BricePissard/Simple-Todo-List/README.md

-It have been intentionally chosen NOT to have a single endpoint file for the API (with a Controller mapping array) to prevent overload on the server on a same point and to get the code more readable and also to be able to set specific settings for each API endpoint (Ex: set a s specific header or a cross domain ability...).
+It have been intentionally chosen NOT to have a single endpoint file for the API (with a Controller mapping array) to prevent overload on the server on a same point and to get the code more readable and also to be able to set specific settings for each API endpoint files (Ex: set a s specific header or a cross domain ability, handle file upload...).

 All API endpoints files are stored here:
 ```sh
 ./src/api/**/**.json